SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 #### *getLabel(descriptor :: String, default :: String := false)*
 This method can be used to support localization or using different labels depending on the bound function in the visual representation of the controller hardware.
 The label texts are defined in a special configuration file named *Controller Plugin Labels.ini* located in the *Simulator Controller\Config* folder in the users *Documents* folder.
 The content of this file is accessible using the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup).

+#### *logFunctionNotFound(functionDescriptor :: String)*
+Helper method to log the most common configuration error: A function descriptor is referenced for an action, which is unknown, i.e. is not provided by the current hardware controller.
 ***

 ## ControllerMode ([Simulator Controller.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Controller/Simulator%20Controller.ahk))